Tibetan Formulas since 1969

-Since 1969 PADMA is the only manufacturer of herbal medicines and dietary supplements of Tibetan Medicine and Constitution, in Swiss quality worldwide.
+Since 1969 PADMA is the only manufacturer worldwide of herbal medicines and dietary supplements of Tibetan Medicine and Constitution, in Swiss quality.
 All herbal compositions are produced exclusively in Switzerland and are based on centuries old traditional recipe collections.

 Until today, the association of Tibetan tradition with modern manufacturing of recipes from plants and minerals, according to Western standards, is a pioneering work.
 The secret of the formulas of Tibetan medicine is the holistic approach of PADMA products.